 Texas State University Donated Skeletal Collection Research Request

 The Grady Early Forensic Anthropology Research Laboratory (GEFARL) houses the Texas State University Donated Skeletal Collection (TXSTDSC).
 This is a rapidly growing collection that includes skeletons with documented deomographic, occupation, and health information.
 The GEFARL includes a photography studio, white-light scanner, micro-CT and digital radiography system, histology equipment, and basic osteometric equipment.
 Please complete the Skeletal Collection Research Request Form if you wish to use the collection for your research.
 You can also contact Dr. Daniel Wescott for an updated list of the demographic structure of the Texas State Donated Collection and for information about anthropometric, photographic, and other information available.

 FACTS has acquired a NSI X5000 micro-CT system that is available for researchers conducting nondestructive 2D and 3D internal and external imaging.
-The cost is $100/hour for academic use.
+The cost is $115/hour for academic use.
 The hourly rate applies to mounting the specimen, calibrating and optimizing the scanner, image data acquisition, and image processing.
-Please send inquiries for digital radiography and computed tomography to Daniel Wescott or Deborah Cunningham.
+Please complete the CT Service Request Form or send inquiries for digital radiography and computed tomography to Daniel Wescott or Deborah Cunningham.
 In some cases we may have images of the donated skeletal collection that can be obtained for research.